osilander/bacterial-genomics-intro/command-line/index.rst

 Now that you have used ``ls`` to find out what is in your directory, you might like to make a new directory (even if you don't want to add one, please pretend you do for the sake of this excercise).
 To do this, type ``mkdir my_awesome_dir`` and press <enter>. ``mkdir`` stands for "make directory", and will simply make a new directory with the name you write.
 Now check that you have successfully made this new directory (hint - try using ``ls``).

 Now that you've made a new directory, perhaps you'd like to go inside this new directory?
 Try typing ``cd name_of_my_dir``.
-The ``cd`` command stands for "**c**hange **d**irectory".
+The ``cd`` command stands for **c**hange **d**irectory.
 If you type ``cd`` followed by nothing, then you will change into your ``/home`` directory.

-If you type ``cd`` followed by a name, the computer will attempt to change into that directory.
+If you type ``cd`` followed by a name, the computer will attempt to change into the directory you named.
 If that directory does not exist, it will spit out an error. *But you should know whether the directory you have typed exists, and that you have not spelled it incorrectly*.
 How, you ask? **Tab-complete!**.

 If you want to change into the directory above you in the tree, type ``cd ..``.
 If you want to change two directories up, try ``cd ../../`` Finally, if you want to change back into the last directory you were in, you can type ``cd -``.
 This is handy if you are changing back and forth between two directories.

 One nice way of *visualising* directory structure is using the program ``tree``.
 Try typing that command now.
 Then try changing into your home directory, and type ``tree`` again.

 .. hint::
 		If you know that you have typed something handy but can't remember it, or if you have typed a long and involved command but can't remember it, then using the command ``history`` will list all your most recent commands.
-If you know that you typed it only tow or three commands before, you cN simply use the up arrow, and the commands you wrote previously will appear.
+If you know that you typed it only two or three commands before, you cN simply use the up arrow, and the commands you wrote previously will appear.

 Making a new file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~